How did lockdown affect people’s sex lives in Britain?

 Participants were also asked about whether they engaged in virtual sexual activities during the first lockdown.
 More than half (53%) reported a virtual sexual activity such as sexting or watching pornography compared to 84% who reported some form of physical sexual activity with a partner or by themselves.
 The proportion of people reporting virtual activities since lockdown was largely driven by watching pornography, reported by 65% of men and 21% of women.

-Professor Kirstin Mitchell (University of Glasgow), joint senior author, added: “Physical touch is a fundamental human need and crucial in developing intimacy.
+Professor Kirstin Mitchell (MRC/CSO Social and Public Helath Sciences Unit) said: “Physical touch is a fundamental human need and crucial in developing intimacy.
 Virtual ways of being sexual can feel less satisfying because they don’t allow that.
 We found the reduction in opportunity to give and receive intimate touch was not experienced equally across the population.”

 The Natsal Resource is supported by Wellcome with contributions from the Economic and Social Research Council (ESRC) and National Institute for Health Research (NIHR).
 The UCL Coronavirus Rapid Response Fund and the MRC/CSO Social and Public Health Sciences Unit also supported the Natsal COVID-19 survey.